 Panning to navigate around the map

-Selecting annotations such as markers, polylines, polygons, will display that object’s detail preview.
-A selected marker will double in size from its default size to indicate that the object has been selected.
-The stroke of selected polylines and polygons will double in size to indicate that they have been selected.
+Selecting annotations such as markers, polylines, polygons, displays that object’s detail preview.
+A selected marker doubles in size from its default size to indicate that the object has been selected.
+The stroke of selected polylines and polygons doubles in size to indicate that they have been selected.

 Selecting a map marker displays an object detail

-Clustering is a way to control the number of markers by grouping when the user zooms–out and dispersing when the user is zooms back in.
-Objects that share one single geometry (location) will be displayed as a single marker with a number count.
+Clustering is a way to control the number of markers by grouping when the user zooms out and dispersing when the user is zooms back in.
+Objects that share one single geometry (location) are displayed as a single marker with a number count.
 If objects in a cluster are of different types, the marker should be set to a neutral color.
-If objects in a cluster are of the same type, then the marker should reflect the color set for that specific object type.
+If objects in a cluster are of the same type, the marker should reflect the color set for that specific object type.

 Map markers cluster at higher zoom levels